 Monitoring website performance helps you maintain the continuous availability of your site.
 This includes proactively monitoring performance metrics like Web server load and database queries that could cause a website to become slow or unavailable.
 It also includes monitoring website and hardware availability so you are immediately notified of a failure.
 Additionally, you need to monitor multiple front-end issues to help avoid website performance problems.
 A comprehensive monitoring strategy takes all performance aspects into consideration to proactively identify and respond to issues before end-users are impacted.

-SolarWinds website and Web server uptime monitoring software automatically gives you insight about the health and performance of your IIS servers, websites, and application pools.
-When you are effectively monitoring Web servers, you are able to detect performance issues that could impact your website uptime and the performance of other critical apps your business relies on.
-Monitoring Web servers and websites lets you see:
+When you are effectively monitoring web servers, you are able to detect performance issues that could impact your website uptime and the performance of other critical apps your business relies on.
+Monitoring Web servers and websites lets you see: Change to: Monitoring web servers and websites lets you see:

 - Slow page load times